Elliott Smith: 2003: Reemergence and From a Basement on the Hill

 After his 34th birthday on August 6, 2003, he gave up alcohol.
-Director Mike Mills had been working with Smith during his final years and described Smith's troubles and apparent recovery: "I gave the script to him, then he dropped off the face of the earth […] he went through his whole crazy time, but by the time I was done with the film, he was making From a Basement on the Hill and I was shocked that he was actually making music."
+Director Mike Mills had been working with Smith during his final years and described Smith's troubles and apparent recovery: "I gave the script to him, then he dropped off the face of the earth ... he went through his whole crazy time, but by the time I was done with the film, he was making From a Basement on the Hill and I was shocked that he was actually making music."

 With things improving for Smith after several troubled years, he began experimenting with noise music and worked on his girlfriend Jennifer Chiba's iMac with the intent of learning how to record with computers, noting that it was the only method with which he was still unfamiliar.
 Smith jokingly labeled his experimental way of recording "The California Frown" (a play on the Beach Boys' "California Sound").
-He said of the songs, "They're kind of more noisy with the pitch all distorted.
+He said "They're kind of more noisy with the pitch all distorted.
 Some are more acoustic, but there aren't too many like that.
 Lately I've just been making up a lot of noise."

 He was also in the process of recording songs for the Thumbsucker soundtrack, including Big Star's "Thirteen" and Cat Stevens's "Trouble".
 In August 2003, Suicide Squeeze Records put out a limited-edition vinyl single for "Pretty (Ugly Before)", a song that Smith had been playing since the Figure 8 tour.
 Smith's final show was at Redfest at the University of Utah in Salt Lake City on September 19, 2003.
-The final song he played live was "Long, Long, Long" by the Beatles.
+The final song he performed live was "Long, Long, Long" by the Beatles.